phucvu-nyu/bst236/docs/plan.md

 # To Do

-- [ ] Add a checklist for preparing the course
+- [X] Add a checklist for preparing the course
-- [ ] Github classroom setup.
+- [x] Github classroom setup.
-- [ ] All installation instructions.
+- [x] All installation instructions.
 - [ ] Cluster setup.
+- [ ] Find interesting, available datasets for homework.

 # Course plan